NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Using `wrapProgram` will be simpler then using `combineWrappersInfo` and it might be hard to explain why is there no `wrapProgramAuto`.
+Using `wrapProgram` is simpler than using `combineWrappersInfo` and it might be hard to explain why is there no `wrapProgramAuto`.
 However, this interface might get improved in design through this RFC or in the future and in any case proper documentation should help.